KnowageLabs/Knowage-Server/doc/admin/README.md

 Installation from installer
 ----------------------------------
-You can install Knowage from the released installer [here] (https://forge.ow2.org/project/showfiles.php?group_id=442).
+You can install Knowage from the released installer [here](https://forge.ow2.org/project/showfiles.php?group_id=442).
 Please check also the related documentation
 [here](http://download.forge.ow2.org/knowage/Knowage-CE-Installer-GettingStarted.pdf).

 Installation from released package